colgate-visualization-lab/ColgateVirtualGalapagos/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-The live version of Colgate Virtual Galapagos is available at http://virtualgalapagos.colgate.edu .
+The live version of Colgate Virtual Galapagos is available [here](http://virtualgalapagos.colgate.edu).

 ### Prerequisites